Acrostic: English

+Acrostic: Nicholas Murray Butler is a horse's ass.

-In October of 2009, California governor Arnold Schwarzenegger sent a note to assemblyman Tom Ammiano in which the first letters of lines 3-9 spell "Fuck You"; Schwarzenegger claimed that the acrostic message was coincidental, which mathematician Stephen Devlin disputed as statistically implausible.
+In October 2009, California governor Arnold Schwarzenegger sent a note to assemblyman Tom Ammiano in which the first letters of lines 3-9 spell "Fuck You"; Schwarzenegger claimed that the acrostic message was coincidental, which mathematicians Stephen Devlin and Philip Stark disputed as statistically implausible.

 In January 2010, Jonathan I. Schwartz, the CEO of Sun Microsystems, sent an email to Sun employees on the completion of the acquisition of Sun by Oracle Corporation.
 The initial letters of the first seven paragraphs spelled "Beat IBM".

-James May, presenter on the BBC program Top Gear, was fired from the publication Autocar for spelling out a message using the large red initial at the beginning of each review in the publication's Road Test Yearbook Issue for 1992.
+James May, former presenter on the BBC program Top Gear, was fired from the publication Autocar for spelling out a message using the large red initial at the beginning of each review in the publication's Road Test Yearbook Issue for 1992.
 Properly punctuated, the message reads: "So you think it's really good, yeah?
 You should try making the bloody thing up; it's a real pain in the arse."

 In the 2012 third novel of his Caged Flower series, author Cullman Wallace used acrostics as a plot device.
 The parents of a protagonist send e-mails where the first letters of the lines reveal their situation in a concealed message.

 On 19 August 2017, the members of president Donald Trump's Committee on Arts and Humanities resigned in protest over his response to the Unite the Right rally incident in Charlottesville, Virginia.
 The members' letter of resignation contained the acrostic "RESIST" formed from the first letter of each paragraph.

 On 23 August 2017, University of California, Berkeley energy professor Daniel Kammen resigned from his position as a State Department science envoy with a resignation letter in which the word "IMPEACH" was spelled out by the first letters of each paragraph.

 In the video game Zork the first letters of sentences in a prayer spelled "Odysseus" which was a possible solution to a Cyclops encounter in another room.

+All three seasons of the American animated series The Owl House use acrostics in their episode titles.
+The first two seasons use the first letters to spell out "A WITCH LOSES A TRUE WAY" and "SEEK THE KEY, FEAR THE LOCK," respectively; while, the third season uses the first words to spell out "Thanks For Watching."

+In 2023, pop singer Shakira released the song "Acróstico", which spells out the names of her children Milan and Sasha in the first letters of each line.

+On 4 May 2024, Noelia Voigt resigned as Miss USA 2023 with a resignation letter containing an acrostic spelling out "I am silenced".